-In 1981 the cause, a spiral shaped bacteria called Borrelia burgdorferi (B. burgdorferi) was discovered, yet not many in conventional medicine knew what to do with this newly discovered bacteria.
+In 1981 the cause, a spiral-shaped bacteria called Borrelia burgdorferi (B. burgdorferi) was discovered, yet not many in conventional medicine knew what to do with this newly discovered bacteria.
 This spirochete is now known to be able to invade every organ in the body.
-It has now become far more prevalent than AIDS and West Nile virus and is showing up in states where Lyme has never been known to exist.
-We now know that isn’t just carried by ticks.
-It can be found in semen, vaginal fluid, breast milk, saliva, tear ducts and even the blood supply.
-Co-infections are growing and Lyme is now recognized by some to be a mutating disease.
-There is also suggestion that we need to label Lyme as an STD because teens are giving it to each other through unprotected sex.
+It has now become far more prevalent than AIDS and the West Nile virus and shows up in states where Lyme has never been known to exist.
+We now know that it’s not only ticks that carry Lyme.
+It can be found in semen, vaginal fluid, breast milk, saliva, tear ducts, and even the blood supply.
+Co-infections are growing, and some now recognize Lyme to be a mutating disease.
+There is also some suggestion that we need to label Lyme as an STD because teens are giving it to each other through unprotected sex.

 The United States has 10 times as many Lyme disease cases each year as the official numbers report.
 That’s the conclusion of research by the U.S. Centers for Disease Control and Prevention (CDC).
 More than 30,000 cases of Lyme disease are reported to the CDC each year.
 But three 2012 studies suggest that doctors actually diagnose and treat about 300,000 cases a year.
 One study is based on medical insurance claims.
 One uses a survey of clinical laboratories that test for Lyme disease.
 The third study looks at self-reported Lyme disease, based on a survey of the public.
 CDC officials were not surprised that their official numbers had been low.
 They presented their early estimates, based on the three studies, at a conference on tick-borne diseases.

 Even though Lyme Disease is now a world-wide health epidemic and because doctors are not quick to look for Lyme, patients are continually told that their symptoms are not Lyme related.
-Doctors who actually test for and treat Lyme Disease are sometimes ostracized by the medical community.
-Correct diagnosis in the initial stages of Lyme is extremely important to the success of treatment yet many doctors don’t seem to feel it necessary to even ascertain the possibility of a Lyme’s Disease diagnosis until symptoms have become pronounced and thus very difficult to treat effectively.
-At this point the disease has become chronic with life-lasting health concerns.
+The medical community sometimes ostracizes Doctors who actually test for and treat Lyme Disease.
+Correct diagnosis in the initial stages of Lyme is crucial to the success of treatment.
+Yet, many doctors don’t seem to feel it necessary to ascertain the possibility of a Lyme’s Disease diagnosis until symptoms have become pronounced and thus very difficult to treat effectively.
+At this point, the disease has become chronic with life-lasting health concerns.

 Most tests for Lyme disease are inaccurate in one way or another.
-You may have the infection and yet your tests can be negative due to the lack of immune response to the bacteria.
-In some ways testing may even be harmful in that it could point a person in a direction that is not needed.
+You may have the infection, yet your tests can be negative due to the bacteria’s lack of immune response.
+In some ways, testing may even be harmful because it could point a person in a direction that is not needed.
 Misdiagnosed Lyme Disease patients may undergo treatment for symptoms of rheumatoid arthritis, multiple sclerosis, Parkinson’s, or a hundred other diseases that Lyme can mimic.
 As a result, they may experience temporary relief but never detect the Lyme bacteria and fail to reach the root of the problem.
 With Lyme bacteria present, symptoms may come and go with varying intensity, returning with the onslaught of any degree of stress and seriously adding to the person’s discomfort.
-More and more practitioners believe that because testing is often inaccurate, treating first is necessary with testing used as backup and not as “proof” of illness.
+More and more practitioners believe that because testing is often inaccurate, treating first is necessary with testing used as a backup and not as “proof” of illness.